Nephrotoxic Nephritis Models

 Readouts of the nephritis mouse model include in-life blood creatinine, proteinuria, pharmacokinetic and/or pharmacodynamic (PK/PD) blood collections and blood urea nitrogen (BUN) readings.

 - Blood creatinine analysis

 - Histopathological evaluation

-Figure 1: Flow cytometry of kidney immune infiltrates of mice with NTS nephritis is shown.
-NTS nephritis is characterised by an influx of CD4+ T cells in kidneys.
+Figure 1: Flow cytometry of kidney immune infiltrate in NTS nephritis model is shown.
+NTS nephritis mouse models are characterized by an influx of CD4+ T cells in kidneys.
 Treatment with rapamycin reduces the levels of CD4+ T cells.
 Data is presented as a percentage of viable, single, and CD45+ cells.

 Figures 2 & 3: Normal kidney – Uniform small glomeruli and uniform tubules